 In the example data set (cf. screenshot ), the data cell range was entered as D7:L39, which included the horizontal labels for Factor B (time).
 The cell range for Factor A (vertical; Treatment Group) was entered separately as B8:B39, because it is separated from the data cells by a ‘comment’ column.

 The results of the variance analysis are presented in dialog box.
-The example below shows actual results from an example data set ( 2way_anova_xltoolbox.xls).
+The example on the right shows actual results from an example data set ( 2way_anova_xltoolbox.xls).

 From the Results Dialog, you can create a text box on your spreadsheet that includes the P values from the 2-Way ANOVA.
 Cut and copy this textbox into your charts.